 Sometimes, due to periodontitis – also known as gum disease – patients lose jawbone tissue, and their teeth become loose.
 Other times, patients requiring dental implants find out that they don’t have enough jaw bone tissue in their mouth to allow the titanium implant to fuse with their jaw.
 Whatever your unique case, jawbone augmentation, or bone graft, is an oral surgery that can be performed to replace missing jawbone tissue with donor tissue, which will grow into the jawbone over time.

 Oral cancer, or oral pathology, is the most serious condition you could have that would require oral surgery.
 If your doctor suspects you have oral cancer, which would be indicated by a change in the oral mucosa, he or she may opt for surgery to biopsy or completely remove the diseased tissue.

 5) Benign Oral Lesions and Tumors

-After an oral biopsy, some Glendale residents are lucky to find out that the lesion or tumor in their mouth is benign, But, even though these conditions don’t spread, they can still be annoying or interfere with your overall oral structure, and are often removed via oral surgery.
+After an oral biopsy, some Pasadena residents are lucky to find out that the lesion or tumor in their mouth is benign, But, even though these conditions don’t spread, they can still be annoying or interfere with your overall oral structure, and are often removed via oral surgery.